- Media coverage can have significant effects on businesses.

-The researchers identified three main ways in which the media influences change among businesses, including by simply reporting about the actions of a firm.
+The researchers identified three main ways in which the media influences strategic change among businesses, including by simply reporting the actions of a firm.

 "By shining a light on certain issues, and by the choices that journalists and editors make about what to cover, that has an influence," he said.
 "So if you have two firms who do essentially the same thing, the one that captures the media's eye is going to be amplified."

 Another way the media can have an effect on a company is that it can act as the voice for different stakeholder groups who seek are looking for a way to spread their message.